aditya-suripeddi/covstats/README.md

  4. Run `/path/to/covstats$ go run "path\to\covstats\server.go"` to start the server

- 3. Import covstats.postman_collection.json in postman and make calls to server for response.
+ 5. In browser go to `localhost:port/swagger/index.html` to understand the APIs ( alternatively import covstats.postman_collection.json in postman) and to make calls to server for response.

 ## Application